 The minimum time for completion of Part 2 (degree modules) is one calendar year, with a maximum time limit of three years.
-University examinations will be held on completion of modules.
-During the first and second semesters of Part 2, students undertaking the degree modules in one calendar year will be required to attend classes for one full day per week and one full week.
-In addition, students will be required to attend college for at least twelve evenings in the first and/or second semester.
-During the summer, students will not be required to attend classes, but must complete an independent piece of programme work.
+University examinations take place in Winter and Summer and exams are held in Autumn.
+During the first and second semesters of Part 2, students undertaking the degree modules in one calendar year will be required to attend classes for one full day per week one evening per week for at least ten weeks.
+During the Summer, students will not be required to attend classes, but must complete an independent piece of programme work.